-Salisbury Police confirm gun was used in 7-year-old A'yanna Allen's murder - Salisbury Post
+Salisbury Police confirm seized rifle was used in 7-year-old A'yanna Allen's murder - Salisbury Post

 The two shootings are connected, police say, but the only arrest of note was a 21-year-old woman who was charged with obstructing the case.

-Crews said shell casings from a test fire of the rifle matched ones at the scene of the crime.
-Prior to the test fire, police suspected the weapon was tied to the shooting.
+Crews said shell casings from a March test fire of the rifle matched ones at the scene of the crime.
+Maj.
+John Sifford of the Rowan Sheriff’s Office said narcotics investigations revealed the rifle may have been used in the Salisbury shooting.
+The Sheriff’s Office provided that information to police.

 Crews said police officers know who the gun was seized from and can “work backwards” to find out who was in possession of the weapon on Dec.
 4, 2016.
-The person the gun was seized from isn’t a suspect in Allen’s murder, he said.
-Other details about the incident when the gun was seized weren’t immediately available Monday.
+The person the gun was seized from isn’t a suspect in Allen’s murder, Crews and Sifford said.

+Sifford said the man the gun was seized from is facing federal narcotics charges and obtained the weapon through a trade for drugs.

 Allen’s murder is one of the most prominent cold cases for the Salisbury Police Department.
 During a National Day of Remembrance video posted by the city of Salisbury this weekend, Police Chief Jerry Stokes said Allen’s murder “must be solved for the victim, the family and friends and for all of us.”